 The Advanced Navigation Packet Protocol (ANPP) is a binary protocol designed with high error checking, high efficiency and safe design practices.
 It has a well defined specification and is very flexible.
-It is used across all Advanced Navigation products.
+ANPP is proprietary and is used across all Advanced Navigation products.
 A packet type can be identified by its unique Packet ID.
 For more information about packets, see 10.1 About Packets.